stolostron/rhacm-docs/about/gdpr_readiness.md

 ### Why is GDPR important?

-GDPR establishes a stronger data protection regulatory framework for processing of personal data of individuals.
+GDPR establishes a stronger data protection regulatory framework for processing personal data of individuals.
 GDPR brings:
 * New and enhanced rights for individuals
 * Widened definition of personal data
 * New obligations for processors